 Part of a hoarding is the gantry, which is a frame the covers the footpath and provides overhead protection against the possibility of any materials falling overhead.
 Timber is well suited to this application as it can easily be adjusted and is cost effective.

-Plywood is a common material for hoardings and in recent times, many hoardings have been painted or will carry marketing promotions for the current property developments.
+Plywood is a common material for hoardings and many are painted or carry marketing promotions for property developments.